fxxrytail/skzcode/content/support/skz-comeback/index.md

 * Change methods of going to videos (step 2).
 * Change number of fillers each round.
 * You may either search or click recommendations for the fillers.
-* Stream non-kpop videos, if you want to watch a video of a cat or a puppy then go :D
+* Stream non-kpop videos, if you want to watch a video of a cat or a puppy then go :D. I personally recommend watching from "TedEd" channel, it's educational and their videos are just around 5-minutes :D

 ### End note